 Pick of the Podcasts

-Here at B&O PLAY HQ we’re dedicated podcast listeners (we even make our very own series) and we always have our ears out listening for more.
+Here at B&O PLAY HQ we’re dedicated podcast listeners (we even make our very own series) so we always have our ears out for more.
 Check below to see what we've been listening to over the past couple weeks.

 For the scriptwriters